clap-rs/clap/README.md

 Here's the highlights for v2.20.2

+* fixes a println->debugln typo
+* **Completions**: fixes bash completions for commands that have an underscore in the name
+* **Completions**: fixes a bug where ZSH completions would panic if the binary name had an underscore in it
+* allow final word to be wrapped in wrap_help
+* **Completions**: fixes a bug where global args weren't included in the generated completion scripts
+* **Macros Documentation:**  adds a warning about changing values in Cargo.toml not triggering a rebuild automatically

+Here's the highlights from v2.0.0 to v2.20.2

-*   fixes a critical bug where subcommand settings were being propogated too far
+* Fixes a critical bug where subcommand settings were being propogated too far
-*   adds ArgGroup::multiple to the supported YAML fields for building ArgGroups from YAML
+* Adds ArgGroup::multiple to the supported YAML fields for building ArgGroups from YAML

-Here's the highlights from v2.0.0 to v2.20.1

 * Fixes a bug where the final word wasn't wrapped in help messages
 * Fixes finding required arguments in group arguments
 * **ArgsNegateSubcommands:**  disables args being allowed between subcommands